Nayil-Ahmed-Siddique/Document-Change-Analyzer/README.md

-# 📄 Document Change Analyzer
+# 📄 Semantic Document Comparison API

 A backend service that compares two versions of a document and detects whether the document has changed in a meaningful way.